 1. The foundation of diabetic foot care is to maintain optimized blood sugar levels.
 Work closely with your physician to create a suitable meal plan and incorporate additional meals as recommended.

-Smoking cessation is of utmost importance.
+Smoking cessation is of the utmost importance.
 Smoking significantly increases the risk of blood circulation problems, which can be detrimental to diabetic feet.

 Quitting smoking can have a positive impact on your foot health and overall well-being.

 Regular physical activity is essential for managing diabetes.
-Incorporate aerobic exercises into your routine or aim for at least 15 minutes of walking daily.
+Incorporate aerobic exercises into your routine, or aim for at least 15 minutes of walking daily.

 Following your physician's guidance, engage in exercises that suit your health condition.